RiianTY/Techra/README.md

-# Company site called Valkryn
+# Company site called Techra

 This is a current project, that is still under development